 Engaging with the history and contemporary practices of self-organisation in street living in Hong Kong, has revealed challenges in crossing borders between 1. the community and the urban scale, 2. the introvert self-organisation practice and the extravert PD process, 3. the design researcher in relation to the self-organised communities and 4. temporary and permanent housing.
 More informed, conscious and careful crossing of these borders in self-organisation based PD, allows these 4 challenges to become opportunities for designing street living in the future.

-Via crossing these borders HKDI Desis Lab made the potential for designing future street living apparent.
-On the level of the practice of designing the city, Hong Kong’s many crossings revealed themselves as offering many opportunities for new types of living spaces to develop: for sleeping, meeting, working or leisure.
-It showed that cities can provide some basic infrastructures that allow forms of street living to develop, initiated by – for instance - youngsters, elderly, people without homes or citizens with too small homes.
-The research that was discussed in this article has provided insight in what these infrastructures can be: strong local community hubs that include people from all layers in society, hotspots offering basic electricity, water and sanitation, basic attachment points for constructions, such as platforms and roofs.
+Through crossing these borders this study advocates a new potential for designing future street living.
+On a macro level, Hong Kong’s many crossings revealed themselves as offering many opportunities for new types of living space to develop: for sleeping, meeting, working or leisure thus informing the overall practice of designing the city, It showed that cities can provide some basic infrastructure that allow forms of street living to develop, initiated by – for instance - youngsters, elderly, people without homes or citizens whose homes are too small.
+The research cited in this article has given insight into potential infrastructures for the future: strong local community hubs that include people from all layers in society, hotspots offering basic electricity, water and sanitation, basic attachment points for constructions, such as platforms and roofs.

 On a more theoretical level, we could say that this research demonstrates self-organisation as a rich resource for design that can never be looked at in isolation.
-When these practices are subject to and part of a design research process, self-organisation can hardly be defined in introvert ways.
-It is part of an evolving human and material infrastructure, in which designers, people from the studied community, policy makers, private companies and material aspects of the city space are all part of giving form to the future of a city.
+When these practices are subject to and part of a design research process, self-organisation can hardly be defined in an introverted way.
+It is part of an evolving human and material infrastructure, in which designers, people from the studied community, policy makers, private companies and material aspects of the city’s space are all part of giving form to the future of a city.

-Literature
+References

 Boonstra, B. and Boelens, L. (2011).
 Self-organisation in urban development: towards a new perspective on spatial planning.
 Urban Research and Practice, 4 (2), 99-122.